fossfreedom/alternative-toolbar/README.md

  - Volume Control can be switched off for all toolbars
  - Source Toolbars can be toggled - CTRL+T keyboard shortcut
  - Redesigned sidebar
+ - Redesigned plugin window, about box and plugin preferences window
+ - Repeat button can now switch between repeat tracks and repeat-one-song mode
+ - Plugin translated into 18 languages and locales

 The plugin preferences allows you to define which toolbars are used: